 Reset Network Settings

-To reset network settings, open the Settings app and tap General -> Reset -> Reset Network Settings.
+To reset network settings, open the Settings app and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Enter your passcode when prompted, then tap Reset Network Settings when the confirmation alert appears at the bottom of your iPhone’s display.

 Contact Your Wireless Carrier